 Certain meats should not be eaten rare.
 In particular, ground meats, whether it’s beef or otherwise.
 The reason for this is the grinding process can introduce new bacteria to the surface of the meat.
 So, the burger place that brags about serving rare burgers?
-Either give it a swerve or insist on a well-done burger!
+Be careful, try at your own risk or insist on a well-done burger!

 Medium Rare Steak – U.S.D.A. – Recommended Cooking Temperatures